kiriakos2004/ml_assign_Democritos/README.md

 The test_dataset.csv is a seperate dataset used for testing and represents a complete different trip of the ship that took place in a later period of time.

 The code has been created with the use of python version 3.9.13.
-In order to recreate the same working enviroment (and to ensure trouble-free code execusion) it is advised to run under virtual enviroment that should be created with the use of requirements.txt
+In order to recreate the same working enviroment (and to ensure trouble-free code execusion) it is advised to run under virtual enviroment that should be created with the use of requirements.txt (attached).

 The web interface has been constructed with the use of django framework from python.In the text file Django_commands.txt (attached) there are instruction in order to bring the service to life.